Maansi-Kaluva/PaperSage-AgenticRAG-Research-Assistant/README.md

 ---

-## Key Features
+## KEY FEATURES

-- **Multi-format document ingestion** — load papers from local PDF, TXT, Markdown, DOCX, web URLs, or directly by arXiv ID or title; SHA-256 deduplication silently skips re-uploads.
+- **Multi-format document ingestion**: load papers from local PDF, TXT, Markdown, DOCX, web URLs, or directly by arXiv ID or title; SHA-256 deduplication silently skips re-uploads.
-- **Agentic planner** — a GPT-5-mini planner routes every query to one of four actions (`retrieve`, `discover_papers`, `verify_claim`, `direct_answer`) before any retrieval cost is incurred.
+- **Agentic planner**: a GPT-5-mini planner routes every query to one of four actions (`retrieve`, `discover_papers`, `verify_claim`, `direct_answer`) before any retrieval cost is incurred.
-- **Hybrid retrieval with cross-encoder reranking** — dense vector search (Qdrant) + BM25 re-scoring + `BAAI/bge-reranker-large` cross-encoder, warmed up at startup to eliminate first-query latency.
+- **Hybrid retrieval with cross-encoder reranking**: dense vector search (Qdrant) + BM25 re-scoring + `BAAI/bge-reranker-large` cross-encoder, warmed up at startup to eliminate first-query latency.
-- **Relevancy check + automatic query rewriting** — after retrieval, a judge LLM checks chunk relevance; on failure the query is rewritten and retried up to 2 times before falling back gracefully.
+- **Relevancy check + automatic query rewriting**: after retrieval, a judge LLM checks chunk relevance; on failure the query is rewritten and retried up to 2 times before falling back gracefully.
-- **Inline citations** — every grounded answer includes bracketed `[N]` inline citations mapped to the exact source paper and page number, with a formatted sources block appended.
+- **Inline citations**: every grounded answer includes bracketed `[N]` inline citations mapped to the exact source paper and page number, with a formatted sources block appended.
-- **Claim verification** — checks whether a specific finding is still current by searching arXiv and the live web, returning a verdict and links to superseding papers that can be loaded directly into the session.
+- **Claim verification**: checks whether a specific finding is still current by searching arXiv and the live web, returning a verdict and links to superseding papers that can be loaded directly into the session.
-- **Paper discovery** — queries the arXiv API for a topic, fetches a relevance pool, and re-sorts by recency so the latest work in fast-moving fields always surfaces first.
+- **Paper discovery**: queries the arXiv API for a topic, fetches a relevance pool, and re-sorts by recency so the latest work in fast-moving fields always surfaces first.
-- **`/btw` side channel** — off-topic questions prefixed with `/btw` bypass the RAG graph entirely, auto-routing to web search or general knowledge without polluting session history.
+- **`/btw` side channel**: off-topic questions prefixed with `/btw` bypass the RAG graph entirely, auto-routing to web search or general knowledge without polluting session history.
-- **Multi-session management** — each session gets an isolated Qdrant collection and LangGraph SQLite checkpoint thread; sessions are auto-named by Gemini 2.5 Flash Lite from the first message and persist across restarts.
+- **Multi-session management**: each session gets an isolated Qdrant collection and LangGraph SQLite checkpoint thread; sessions are auto-named by Gemini 2.5 Flash Lite from the first message and persist across restarts.
-- **Three-layer guardrails** — input validation (empty / length), retrieval cap (5 chunks, 8,000-char context), and generation cap (1,024 output tokens) applied at every stage with zero extra LLM calls.
+- **Three-layer guardrails**: input validation (empty / length), retrieval cap (5 chunks, 8,000-char context), and generation cap (1,024 output tokens) applied at every stage with zero extra LLM calls.
-- **DeepEval evaluation harness** — `evaluate.py` runs the full pipeline against synthesized golden QA pairs, scoring Contextual Precision, Recall, Relevancy, Answer Relevancy, Faithfulness, and a custom MRR implementation.
+- **DeepEval evaluation harness**: `evaluate.py` runs the full pipeline against synthesized golden QA pairs, scoring Contextual Precision, Recall, Relevancy, Answer Relevancy, Faithfulness, and a custom MRR implementation.
-- **Session analytics dashboard** — sidebar displays per-session query count, routing breakdown, and (when LangSmith is configured) average latency and total token usage.
+- **Session analytics dashboard**: sidebar displays per-session query count, routing breakdown, and (when LangSmith is configured) average latency and total token usage.

 ---